AshGovender/DS/README.md

 Data science models require a cloud interface to continuously collect and process data before consuming a model that is deployed.

 ## Task/Action
 In this project I utilized AWS services to create and deploy a NLP model.
-A free account in AWS for this process.
+A free account in AWS was utilized for this process.
 The following AWS packages were used (AWS SDK, AWS MQTT, AWS S3, AWS IoT Core, AWS SageMaker).
 The following detailed steps were followed:

 Step 1: Set-up AWS IoT Core